 Blue Apron and HelloFresh have achieved incredible growth and recently gone public.
 This is new competition for established food companies and supermarket chains, but also an exciting new opportunity.

-The winners in this competitive market will need to be laser focused on customer preferences, so we ran some tests on Alpha’s on-demand insights platform to discover what users like and dislike about meal kit delivery services.
+The winners in this competitive market will need to be laser focused on customer preferences, so we ran some tests on Alpha’s rapid consumer feedback platform to discover what users like and dislike about meal kit delivery services.

 Bon Appétit: Consumers dig in to food subscriptions